zajichek/zajichek/content/authors/admin/_index.md

 superuser: true
 ---

-Hi, I'm Alex, a statistician and data scientist in Central Wisconsin.
-I have a passion for applying statistics to building and implementing data tools and analyses to help individuals and business stakeholders make data-informed decisions, particularly in the context of health system/clinical operations.
-I'm an advocate for practicing data science using open source languages such as R and Python, specifically in the [RStudio](https://www.rstudio.com/products/rstudio/) environment.
-I thoroughly enjoy the entire life cycle of a data project, from defining/scoping the problem, wrangling the data, building a model/analysis, and disseminating the results, and am always up for learning, discussing, and debating statistical methodologies.
-The intention of this website is to serve as a repository for content and projects related to statistics and data science that I find interesting.
+I'm a statistician and data scientist in Central Wisconsin.
+I have a passion for building data science solutions that are useful, practical, and make people's lives easier.
+I love learning about the problems that businesses and organizational stakeholders face, including all of the nuances, translating them into technical requirements, and then executing to build tangible, measurable data products.
+I'm a heavy [R](https://www.r-project.org/)-user and an advocate for open-source tools for data science as they promote collaboration, transparency, flexibility, and they're free.